Llewellyn Park: History

+Location

 The main entrance to Llewellyn Park is located on Main Street in West Orange, near Thomas Edison's factory complex, now a museum and also a part of the Thomas Edison National Historical Park.
 The entrance is within West Orange's historic district, which is entering a phase of major revitalization.
 There is a side entrance to Llewellyn Park located on Eagle Rock Avenue that is electronically monitored and activated by the security guards within the Gatehouse on the Main Street entrance.

 Llewellyn Park residents enjoy the combination of close proximity to New York City, a relaxed semi-rural lifestyle, and exceptional privacy.

+Demographics

+Llewellyn Park was first listed as a census designated place in the 2020 U.S. census.

+As of the 2020, the population was 821.

 Community

 The Ramble is a common area of 50 acre landscaped with streams and paths.
 Period gas lamps line the curving streets of the community.
 The Llewellyn Park Ladies Association is largely responsible for the beautification of the Park.
 Its activities include annual plantings; purchasing, and selecting appropriate sites for rustic architecture including gazebos and benches; and directing the Park's maintenance staff to care for the trees, shrubs and flowers.

 A major function of the Ladies Association is its commitment to fostering a sense of community among Park residents by planning social activities for adults and children.
 These activities include a Halloween Party for the children and a Holiday Party for adults.
 Recently the Ladies Association has also sponsored a barn dance, an Easter egg hunt, a Victorian picnic, and a High Tea.
 Residents' professions and occupations range widely and include business persons, professionals, academics, and artists.

 Residents operate a Llewellyn Park Historical Society dedicated to preserving historic artifacts relating to the creation and history of the Park.

-The Llewellyn Park Preservation Foundation (an independent 501 c(3) charitable organization) is dedicated to maintaining and restoring the historic character of Llewellyn Park.
+The Llewellyn Park Preservation Foundation (an independent 501 c(3) charitable organization) is dedicated to maintaining and restoring the historic character.

+Notable people

+People who were born in, residents of, or otherwise closely associated with Llewellyn Park include: